pbougue/tartare/documentation/functional_description/glossary.md

 ## DataSource
-As said on the thin this is a data source, defined as:
+As said on the tin this is a data source, defined as:
   * A format
       * gtfs
       * direction_config (Used by the ComputeDirection preprocess)